aspose-zip/Aspose-Zip-Reference-Tutorials/content/english/net/archive-extraction-and-formats/extract-archive-different-passwords/_index.md

 ### Q5: Where can I purchase Aspose.Zip?

-A5: To purchase Aspose.Zip, visit the [official purchase page](https://purchase.aspose.com/buy).
+A5: To purchase Aspose.Zip, visit the [purchase page](https://purchase.aspose.com/buy).